deepjavalibrary/djl/mxnet/native/README.md

 ### Step 2: Publish

-do the followings to prepare your package:
+Run the following commands to prepare your package:

 ```bash
 cd mxnet/native